-1) Phishing - Phishing is a technique where internet fraudsters mask themselves as trusted businesses and trick people into giving personal information such as account numbers and passwords and divulge credit card details.
-Phishing has been existing for a long time dating back to the age before internet, where they used the telephone and scammed people.
+Phishing is a technique where internet fraudsters mask themselves as trusted businesses and trick people into giving personal information such as account numbers and passwords and divulging credit card details.
+Phishing has been existing for a long time dating back to the age before the internet when they used the telephone to scam people.
 (Source)

-2) ClickJacking - Clickjacking, also known as a "UI redress attack", is when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on another page when they were intending to click on the the top level page.
+Clickjacking, also known as a "UI redress attack", is when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on another page when they were intending to click on the top-level page.
 Thus, the attacker is "hijacking" clicks meant for their page and routing them to another page, most likely owned by another application, domain, or both.

 Using a similar technique, keystrokes can also be hijacked.
 With a carefully crafted combination of stylesheets, iframes, and text boxes, a user can be led to believe they are typing in the password to their email or bank account, but are instead typing into an invisible frame controlled by the attacker.
 (Source)

-3) Link-jacking - Just like Clickjacking, Link-Jacking is a method used to redirect the links of one website to another which the cyber criminals use to redirect users from trusted websites to websites infected with malware.
+Just like Clickjacking, Link-Jacking is a method used to redirect the links of one website to another which the cybercriminals use to redirect users from trusted websites to websites infected with malware.

-4) Like-jacking - This occurs when cyber criminals post fake Facebook “like” buttons to web-pages.
-Users who click on the button don’t “like” the page, but instead they download malware.
+This occurs when cyber criminals post fake Facebook “like” buttons to web pages.
+Users who click on the button don’t “like” the page, but instead, they download malware.